 The RealWealth Difference: How We Vet for Member Success

-One of the things that sets RealWealth apart is that we have been in the business of helping others learn how to invest in real estate and connecting them with turnkey investing companies for over 20 years.
+One of the things that sets RealWealth apart is that we have been helping others learn how to invest in real estate and connecting them with turnkey investing companies for over 20 years.

-What does our vetting process look like?
-Our team physically goes into the market and inspects everything they do, including:
+Our team physically goes into every market and inspects everything, including:

 - Rehabs or new-build projects